ryanazryaa/PRODIGI/README.md

 # 📚 PRODIGI
-> Documenting my data science journey as a Prodigi talent.
+> Documenting my preparation for GEMASTIK and Satria Data as a Prodigi talent.

 ---